OPM/pyopmspe11/docs/text/configuration_file.rst

     :lineno-start: 45

     """Wells radius and position"""
-    """radius (0 to use the SOURCE keyword instead of well keywords, this requires a Flow version newer than 23-01-2024), x, y, and z position [m] (final positions as well for spe11c)"""
+    """radius (0 to use the SOURCE keyword instead of well keywords), x, y, and z position [m] (final positions as well for spe11c)"""
     0.15 2700.
 1000.
 300. 2700.
 4000.
 300. #Well 1
     0.15 5100.
 1000.
 700. 5100.
 4000.
 700. #Well 2